kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

     },
     "rom/l4vio_switch");

-First a commuication channel (`switch`) is created which is used to create virtual network ports.
+First a communication channel (`switch`) is created which is used to create virtual network ports.
 It is connected to the switch component via its mandatory `svr` capability.
 See the section below on how to create a new virtual port and connect a client to it.